 5. Tudi exudes a quiet joy and shares it with me.
 I named her Latuda after the anti-depressant my insurance wouldn’t cover and she’s exactly that.
 I call her over, telling her it’s time for my medicine.
 I call her CEO of Snuggle Corp. and demand a shareholder’s meeting.
 I admire her emboldened cheerfulness, how she’s immune to my criticism.
 My inner voice has mutated into a crueler version of my mother’s.
 “You stupid fat ass,” I think to myself when I do something not quite right.
 “You’re pathetic.”
 I don’t think Tudi has an inner voice, but if she does it probably doesn’t say that.

 And One Thing I Don’t

-1. She terrorizes the neighborhood cat who often lurks outside our door.
+1. Tudi terrorizes the neighborhood cat who often lurks outside our door.
 The cat is only a little smaller than her and hides under parked cars when Tudi approaches.
-At first, I thought she loved this cat, but her behavior doesn’t look like love.
+At first I thought she loved this cat, but her behavior doesn’t look like love.
 She barks and lunges, pulling at her leash with an unfamiliar fury.
-I can imagine her saying, “Get a job, you lazy, fat ass.
-Do something with your life,” as if she’s learned from me too well that cruelty is more admirable than the softness in small things.
+I can imagine her saying, “Get a job, you lazy fat ass.
+Do something with your life,” as if she’s learned from me all too well that cruelty is more admirable than softness in small things.